A Quarter For Your Thoughts on Inconveniencing Your Customers

 In 2018, ALDI started using the tagline “Shop Differentli.”
 Maybe it was a blatant steal from the classic VW “get a box” ad campaign, or maybe it’s just good marketing – because it’s good communication.

 There’s no butcher on site at ALDI.
 You can’t get a custom cake or helium balloon or even a cup of coffee.
 But the prices are pretty darned good, and the so is the service.
-And that seems to be what ALDI shoppers want.
-Knowing what your customers want, and explaining that you offer it – in a clear, honest and engaging way – that’s a good start on good marketing.

 Do you know what your customers want?
 Do you know what they love about the way you do business?
 That’s what your marketing should communicate; that’s the way to attract more of the customers who will nurture your business.